-Chapter Seven, "Drug Busts, Guns and Gangsters," tells about the Southern California drug dealers who supported Ramesvara's temples and about Hamsadutta's legal problems with guns in Northern California.
-With these media disasters, the BBT began funding the P.R. department and the GBC raised our operation to the level of a GBC ministry; our office hosted the first worldwide public relations seminar in Bombay, and P.R. delegates pilgrimaged to Vrindavana to observe Srila Prabhupada's disappearance day.
+Chapter Seven, "Drug Busts, Guns and Gangsters," is the story of the Southern California drug dealers who supported Ramesvara's temples.
+Also the story of Hamsadutta's legal problems with illegal guns and importing stolen cars in Northern California.
+With these media disasters, the BBT began funding the P.R. department and the GBC raised our operation to the level of a GBC ministry.
+Our office organized the first worldwide public relations seminar in Bombay, and P.R. delegates pilgrimaged to Vrindavana to observe Srila Prabhupada's disappearance day.

-Chapter Ten, "The Storm Within, the Guru Issue," focuses on the ritvik issue and and various schismatic events--the Pyramid House talks, Amogha-lila's automatic writings, splinter groups, Ramesvara's attempts to remove his vyasasana and stop guru-pujas.
-In answer to BBT financial problems Ramesvara introduced cookie sankirtan; most zones adopted painting sankirtan, the pick, and other materialistic funding schemes.
+Chapter Ten, "The Storm Within, the Guru Issue," focuses on the ritvik issue and and various schismatic events—the Pyramid House talks, Amogha-lila's automatic writings, splinter groups, Ramesvara's attempts to remove his vyasasana and stop guru-pujas.
+In answer to BBT financial problem,s Ramesvara introduced cookie sankirtan; most zones adopted painting sankirtan, the pick, and other love-of-money funding schemes.
 The chapter also explains oppression and intolerance of critics and the GBC's rejection of Pyramid House talks.
-The chapter ends with the L.A.
-Times' publication of its landmark article, "Krishna: a Kingdom in Disarray."
+The chapter ends with the Los Angeles Times' publication of its landmark article, "Krishna: a Kingdom in Disarray."

 Chapter Eleven, "P.R.
-Publications Promote ISKCON," tells how our Los Angeles operation became the propaganda headquarters for the worldwide ISKCON, publishing promotional books, newspapers and magazines including Chant and Be Happy, Coming Back, and the Higher Taste.
-Our media newsletter, ISKCON Report, and membership newspaper, the ISKCON World Review newspaper, published good news from England, the (former) USSR, Nepal, South Africa, Mauritius, Fiji, the Philippines, Bangladesh, America, etc. Mukunda, the leader of the P.R. effort, becomes a sannyasi and GBC minister.
+Publications Promote ISKCON," is the story of how our Los Angeles operation became the propaganda headquarters for the worldwide ISKCON, publishing promotional books, newspapers and magazines including Chant and Be Happy, Coming Back, and The Higher Taste.
+Our media newsletter, ISKCON Report, and membership newspaper, ISKCON World Review, published good news from England, the (former) USSR, Nepal, South Africa, Mauritius, Fiji, the Philippines, Bangladesh, America, etc. Mukunda, the leader of the P.R. effort, becomes a sannyasi and GBC minister.

-Chapter Twelve, "Ramesvara Crashes," tells the background of problems that led Ramesvara to leave the organization in 1986 (financial crisis in the North American BBT, Robin George vs. ISKCON, continued power struggles with Hamsadutta, Kirtanananda, Tamal Krishna, etc.).
-The chapter touches on relations between ISKCON and born-again Christians, and my own struggles with identity and co-dependence.
-There was also some good news: the P.R. department won good publicity for the opening of Bhaktivedanta Cultural Center (Detroit) and started the Hare Krishna Food For Life program.
+Chapter Twelve, "Ramesvara Crashes," explains what led Ramesvara to leave the organization in 1986—the financial crisis in the North American BBT, Robin George vs. ISKCON, continued power struggles with Hamsadutta, Kirtanananda, Tamal Krishna, etc. The chapter touches on relations between ISKCON and born-again Christians, and my own struggles with identity and co-dependence.
+There was also some good news: the P.R. department won good publicity for the opening of Bhaktivedanta Cultural Center in Detroit and started the Hare Krishna Food For Life program.

 Chapter Thirteen, "The Revolution of Guru Reform," discusses the 1985 attempt to reform the institution from within, and the violence that was brewing in the organization at that time (introduces conspiracy to kill Sulochan; notes attack on Kirtanananda).
 ISKCON World Review continued to avoid ISKCON's bad news; instead focused on coverage of Lord Chaitanya's 500th anniversary and Pada-yatra in India.

-Chapter Fifteen, "1986: The Year of Crisis," is about the murder of Sulochan dasa in L.A., media coverage of ISKCON's problems, further deviation leading to GBC censures of Kirtanananda, Bhavananda and Ramesvara, and the futility of ISKCON's denial.
-ISKCON World Review started publishing controversial interviews with leaders & leading ISKCON observers.
+Chapter Fifteen, "1986: The Year of Crisis," is the story of the murder of Sulochan dasa in L.A., media coverage of ISKCON's problems, further deviation leading to GBC censures of Kirtanananda, Bhavananda, and Ramesvara, and the futility of ISKCON's denial.
+ISKCON World Review started publishing controversial interviews with leaders and ISKCON observers.

 Chapter Seventeen, "ISKCON World Review Crosses the Line," shows the conflict between editor and publisher, and how little can be said in an institutional newspaper during times of conflict.
-Also describes the FBI raid of New Vrindaban and resulting exposure on network news.
-Kirtanananda saw it as good publicity and started his "Freedom Tour" to address the media about his innocence.
+Also describes the FBI raid of New Vrindaban and resulting docudramas and other coverage on network news.
+Kirtanananda saw it as good publicity and started his "Freedom Tour" to convince the media he was innocent.